Kulwant Singh (general)

-Major General Kulwant Singh (born 10 September 1939), UYSM is a former General Officer of the Indian Army.
+Major General Kulwant Singh, UYSM (born 10 September 1939), is an Indian former military officer.
 He last served as the General Officer Commanding (GOC) the 27 Mountain Division.
 He had earlier served as the Deputy GOC 54th Infantry Division that was a part the Indian Peace Keeping Force (IPKF) in Sri Lanka, and as Deputy Commandant and Chief Instructor of the Infantry School at Mhow.

 Early life and education

 Singh was born on 10 September 1939, at Kohmari (now in Pakistan).
 He traveled with his family during the partition of India in 1947 and settled in Lucknow, India.
 He is the son of Sewa Singh, who was a Major with the Indian Army during the Second World War and was awarded the MBE.
 Singh completed his primary education at Rawalpindi, Pakistan (when it was a part of British India) and then completed rest of the school education at Lucknow, India.

 Singh joined the National Defence Academy (NDA) at Khadakwasla near Pune, Maharashtra in 1955 and thereafter the Indian Military Academy (IMA) at Dehradun in 1958.
 He qualified for the prestigious Higher Command Course at College of Combat, Mhow and is a graduate of the Defence Service Staff College (DSSC), Wellington, India.

 Singh received his Ph.D. from Devi Ahilya University, Indore and M.Sc. in Defence Studies from University of Madras.
 He holds a postgraduate diploma in Human Resource Development from Indira Gandhi National Open University (IGNOU) in New Delhi.
 He also holds a postgraduate diploma in Management from the Regional College of Management and Technology (RCMT), Secunderabad.